JosephHeydorn/MakeCode-Tutorials/docs/projects/Using-Variables-in-a-Loop.md

 ## Introduction

 Wouldn’t it be good if we could create the program so as to use a place-holder for the touch sensor and LED pin number, and then change that place-holder value from 5 to 16 in a loop?
 With “variables”, that’s exactly what you can do.
 You can create a loop with a variable that will count from 5 to 16, and then other blocks will check if the sensor number that corresponds to that point in the counting loop is being touched.
+(If you need a hint you can simply click on the icon to the left!)

 ## Step 1